ReVanced/revanced-integrations/README.md

-# Integrations-Plus-Plus
+# REVanced Integrations++
-Full pack of Vanced integrations
+Full modded version of Vanced integrations for compiling